richardszhu/dark/README.md

 https://chrome.google.com/webstore/detail/stylish/fjnbnpbmkenffdnngjfgmeleoegfcffe//Aqui

-Pick a theme and add it to Stylish.
+Pick a theme and load it into Stylish.